Culture Recovery Fund unlocks maintenance

-Landmark’s nationwide repair and maintenance programme was frozen in March due to the national lockdown, with uncertainty about when contracts could be agreed and specialist builders and craftspeople could start work onsite.
-On top of that, the closure of Landmarks for holiday bookings for three months dealt a devastating blow to Landmark’s finances and directly impacted Landmark’s maintenance budget, which is funded by holiday bookings.
+Landmark’s nationwide repair and maintenance programme was frozen in March 2020 due to the first national lockdown, with uncertainty about when contracts could be agreed and specialist builders and craftspeople could work onsite.
+On top of that, the three-month spring closure of Landmarks for holiday bookings dealt a devastating blow to Landmark’s finances and directly impacted Landmark’s maintenance budget, which is funded by holiday bookings.
 But the transformative grant means that a group of critical projects – each detailed below - will be completed by the end of March 2021.

 ‘Our charity suffered a major financial blow due to the closure of Landmark properties, meaning our plans to carry out crucial repair and conservation work came to an abrupt halt.
 This funding will have a tremendous impact on our ability to care for precious heritage and generate employment for skilled craftspeople.’

-Dr Anna Keay OBE, Landmark’s director
+Dr Anna Keay OBE, Landmark’s director - October 2020

-Work resumes at Brinkburn Mill
+Traditional lime at Brinkburn Mill

-Andrew Wiles of Wiles Maguire Architects, a conservation-accredited architect in Yorkshire, was working on the consolidation of historic ruins beside Brinkburn Mill but had to stop suddenly with lockdown.
+In March 2020 Andrew Wiles of Wiles Maguire Architects, a conservation-accredited architect in Yorkshire, was working on the consolidation of historic ruins beside Brinkburn Mill but had to stop suddenly with lockdown.

 Continuation of reroofing at Cavendish Hall